Daring to Dream

 Crista kept hoping and believing we were indeed getting a dog.
 Don't get me wrong, I would've loved to have a dog!
 But, I was a realist, and I didn't want my sister to be disappointed.
 I kept telling her it wasn't going to happen.
 She backed off the idea a bit, but at least once a week, she'd broach the subject again.

-What dream are you afraid to dream -- for fear it won't come true?
+What dream are you afraid to dream?

 One afternoon, my Dad had an errand to run and took the whole family along.
 He had to go inside an office and pick up some papers.
 It would take a few minutes, he said, so "Why don't we all just go in?"
 We went inside and, when the interior door opened, out bounded a big, beautiful standard poodle.
 I had never seen such a dog.
 She had really long hair pulled up on top of her head in a ponytail.
 She even had earrings!
 My Dad said this was his friend's dog, a show dog.
 They put her in another room and brought in another poodle--a smaller one, with pretty black hair.
 No earrings, though!